How Can You Help Your Child’s Attention and Memory?

 So often through our lives we hear people say ‘oh I’ve got such a bad memory, my brain’s like a sieve’, but does it have to be that way?
 Struggle to concentrate and you may miss out on vital information, it can effect your exam results at school, work, and your progress through life.

-New evidence recently found suggest that “learning to play a musical instrument may be good for the brain – in particular, improving attention and working memory.”
-Neuroscientists in Chile found this year on a study of 10-13 year old children.😊
+New evidence from the last few years reinforces the suggestion that “learning to play a musical instrument may be good for the brain – in particular, improving attention and working memory.”
+Neuroscientists in Chile found on a study of 10-13 year old children.😊

-Whilst this suggestion is not new it adds further weight to previous studies already published and being current, in 2020, brings further up to date evidence as to the importance of music and learning an instrument as a child 🎹 🎺🎻
+Whilst this suggestion is not new it adds further weight to previous studies already published and brings further up to date evidence as to the importance of music and learning an instrument as a child 🎹 🎺🎻

 In this study of 40 children who were divided into two groups,